danielsaidi/website_danielsaidi/collections/_posts/2009/2009-08-19-using-themes-in-asp-net-mvc.md

 The theme can then be applied in two ways:

 * As the default theme - add `Theme="Default"` to the `pages` tag in `web.config`.
-* As a page-specific theme - add `Theme="Default"` to the `Page` tag in the themed `.aspx` files.
+* As a page-specific theme - add `Theme="Default"` to the `Page` tag in the `.aspx` files.

 The theme will now be automatically applied, which means that skin and style files will be loaded and applied to the page based on the applied theme.

-I prefer the default theme approach, and apply themes only to the pages that are to use another theme.
-This makes it easier to switch the design of an entire app by changing a single config parameter.
+I prefer the default approach, and only apply explicit themes to pages that use a different theme.
+This makes it easier to switch the entire design with a single config parameter.

 ## Create a theme of the template css files

-To convert the template application's css files to a theme, I created a Default theme and moved `Content/Site.css` to the Default theme folder.
+To convert the demo app's css files to a theme, I created a Default theme and then moved the `Content/Site.css` file to the Default theme folder.

-I then modified the web.config file to use the theme and removed the manually applied .css file from the master page.
+I then modified `web.config` to use the theme and removed the manually applied `.css` file from the master page.

-When I then tried to run the page, it crashed with this info:
+When I then tried to run the page, it crashed with this error:

 `Using themed css files requires a header control on the page. (e.g. <head runat="server" />).`

-It turned out that the `Default.aspx` file in the project root was blank and only used to redirect the user.
+Turns out that the `Default.aspx` file in the project root was blank and only used to redirect the user.

 To make the application use the theme, I simply added this dummy code to the page:

 ```html
 <html>